Marion Zioncheck: Congress

-Zioncheck antics attracted attention.
+Zioncheck's antics attracted attention.
 The United Press later described him as having become a "national joke".

 Stay at mental hospital

 On May 30, 1936, Zioncheck's wife left him after an argument during a party at their apartment.
 On June 1, he became frantic and searched Washington, D.C. for her.
 He was arrested later that day on a lunacy warrant.
 He was confined in Gallinger Municipal Hospital Psychopathic Ward, during which his wife returned to him.
 Doctors blamed overwork and his hectic lifestyle.

 He was later transferred to a private facility in Towson, Maryland, but escaped and fled to Washington, where he received congressional immunity.

 Suicide

 Zioncheck died after plummeting to the sidewalk from a window of his office on the fifth floor of the Arctic Building, at 3rd Avenue and Cherry Street in downtown Seattle, on August 7, 1936.
 He struck the pavement directly in front of a car occupied by his wife.
 A note was found; it read, "My only hope in life was to improve the condition of an unfair economic system that held no promise to those that all the wealth of even a decent chance to survive let alone live."
 This was an instance of suicide by autodefenestration.

 Zioncheck was mourned at his early death; both the University of Washington and Boeing closed down for half a day in his honor.
 He is buried in Evergreen Washelli Memorial Park in Seattle.

 His widow, as Rubye Nix Wilson, would later become a well-known artist, and was exhibited at the Museum of Modern Art and the Kennedy Center.